Skip to main content

 #

-Validate that the resource_metadata URL shares the same scheme, host, and port as the MCP server before adding it to the fetch list:
+The straightforward fix: validate that the URL shares the same scheme, host, and port as the MCP server before adding it to the fetch list:

 def build_protected_resource_metadata_discovery_urls(